Photo by Byungsuk Yoon

 David Moy

-Moy received a BFA from Tyler School of Art in Philadelphia and is currently an MFA candidate at Hunter College in New York City.
-Moy has held exhibitions in New York, Philadelphia and France.
-With a background in collaboration through traditional Fine Art Printmaking and Digital Large Format Printing.
+Moy received a BFA from Tyler School of Art in Philadelphia and a MFA from Hunter College in New York City.
+Moy has held exhibitions in New York, Philadelphia, Brussels and France.

 david.moy.print(at)gmail.com